History of Slovakia: Independent Slovakia

-Slovakia's Prime Minister Robert Fico resigned in March 2018 following the largest street protests in decades over the murder of Ján Kuciak, an investigative journalist who was investigating high-level political corruption linked to the organized crime.

-Slovak President Andrej Kiska appointed Peter Pellegrini as the new prime minister to succeed Fico.
+Fico resigned as prime minister in March 2018 following the largest street protests in decades over the murder of Ján Kuciak, an investigative journalist who was investigating high-level political corruption linked to the organized crime.
+President Andrej Kiska appointed Peter Pellegrini to succeed Fico as prime minister.

-In March 2019, Zuzana Čaputová was elected as the first female President of Slovakia.
+In March 2019, Zuzana Čaputová was elected as the first female president of Slovakia.
 She was a member of the liberal Progressive Slovakia party, which had no seats in parliament.

-After the 2020 Slovak parliamentary election, the Ordinary People and Independent Personalities won the election and Igor Matovič became the Prime Minister in March 2020.
-In April 2021, Prime Minister Eduard Heger was sworn in two days after the resignation of his predecessor Igor Matovič.
+After the 2020 Slovak parliamentary election, the Ordinary People and Independent Personalities won the election and Igor Matovič became the prime minister in March 2020.
+In April 2021, Eduard Heger was sworn in as prime minister two days after Matovič resigned.
 Heger was a close ally of Matovic and deputy head of his Ordinary People party.
+In May 2023, Heger resigned to be replaced by the Central Bank deputy governor, Ľudovít Ódor, as caretaker prime minister of a technocrat government.